CursedSeraphim/bikg_app/README.md

 ## LLM Chat

-To utilize the LLM chat, you can enter an OpenAI API key in the tob right corner of the LLM Chat view.
+To utilize the LLM chat, you can enter an OpenAI API key in the top right corner of the LLM Chat view.